 Shortly after Mr Henderson’s UN video presentation I raised, what I believed to be, a salient point, and a point that Henderson ended his presentation on, and that was his concluding comments on the Barzah SSRC facility that he was Inspections Team Lead at.
 He investigated the complex both prior to, and after, the US strikes and found no traces of prohibited chemicals.
 I believed his comments contained more information than the word content suggested.

 I contacted someone who is close to the Chinese delegation that invited Mr Henderson to speak at the meeting.
 After exchanging pleasantries, I asked a few questions, some were answered and some not.
 I believe firmly in the principles of OSINT and as such I would be the first the argue that if something isn’t open-sourced then it obviously isn’t OSINT.
 I won’t try and change your mind on this.
 Take this information on face value and make of it what you will.
 What I can say in my defence of offering such information is that thus far any source that has given me information has been shown to be right.
-I try my very best to cross-reference and validate all I’m told and in the short time I have been blogging I have gathered a very strong and wide spreading list of well-informed people that I can contact.
+I try my very best to cross-reference and validate all I’m told and in the short time I have been blogging I have gathered a very strong, and broad, list of well-informed people that I can contact.